vulbyte/leetCodeSolutions/README.md

   the reason for these languages is:
   <br/>
   (note the below is my preferences/opinions on said languages)

+#### - cpp:

-- cpp is a great language which is still used, though has some rather rough edges that are rather toothy
+is a great language which is still used, though has some rather rough edges that are rather toothy

+#### - cs:

+for people who think windows is the best os, or unity

+#### - go:

-- go is a great language that i consider to be "python++", a language with the ease of python, but with much more preformance and a lot less annoying quirks
+is a great language that i consider to be "python++", a language with the ease of python, but with much more preformance and a lot less annoying quirks

+#### - js:

-- js i sa nice scripting language. it's toothy and hard to use for anything longterm/critical; but is great for quick simple things and obviously anything web related
+is a nice scripting language. it's toothy and hard to use for anything longterm/critical; but is great for quick simple things and obviously anything web related

+#### - rs:

-- rs a modern low level language which is a bit rough around the edges. has some issues but overall is much safer and more predictable then cpp
+a modern low level language which is a bit rough around the edges. has some issues but overall is much safer and more predictable then cpp

+#### - sql:

-- sql the defacto db standard, maybe not the best but rather solid
+the defacto db standard, maybe not the best but rather solid